KarlTDebiec/Scinoephile/README.rst

 Introduction
 ============

-Script for adding romanization below Chinese-language subtitles.
+Script for adding romanization below Chinese subtitles.
 Presently only supports the Yale romanization of Cantonese.
 This is really only useful for old Hong Kong movies (1980s to early 1990s) whose Chinese subtitles match the spoken Cantonese 1:1 (that is, using 係, 喺, and 唔 rather than 是, 在, and 不,